parsec-cloud/Cloud-GPU-Updater/Readme.txt

 1. Download https://github.com/jamesstringerparsec/Cloud-GPU-Updater/archive/master.zip
 2. Extract the folder, right click "GPU Updater Tool.ps1" and run with Powershell - if the script immediately closes, right click and click edit, then the green play button in the Powershell ISE toolbar.

-Q&A - Will the P100 be supported by this tool?
+Q&A - Will Google and Azure machines using the P100 be supported by this tool?

 As soon as NVIDIA Releases publically available WDDM drivers for this GPU, it will be added.
 The only drivers that currently work have to be downloaded through a paid enterprise portal.